bunkahle/Transcrypt-Examples/dom/insert_text.rst

 We now have no script source code definition in the header anymore but only the direct call of the javascript file in "__javascript__/insert_text5.js".
-Since we have no function call the direct code is executed in the file insert_text5.js directly in place when the html output reaches the script call.
+Since we have no function call the code is executed in the file insert_text5.js directly in place when the html output reaches the script call.

 And here is a trick if you really want to produce small, efficient code which has been developed